alwil/best-code-practices/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

 These materials are collected for a workshop on reproducible research software for the [PVMD group at the TU Delft](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/electrical-sustainable-energy/photovoltaic-materials-and-devices).
+You can find and download the pdf slides [here](https://github.com/mwakok/PVMD-workshop/tree/main/software_workshop/pdf)

 ## What will you do in this workshop?